m3nu/ansible-role-borgbackup/README.md

 - Set up Borgmatic config
 - Schedule regular backups using Cron or Systemd timer

+## Breaking changes
+- Older versions of this role set up a separate Cron job for creating and checking backups.
+With recent Borgmatic version, this feature is now managed in Borgmatic.
+  As a result the extra Cron job will be removed by this role.
+- Older versions of this role only supported Cron for scheduling.
+If you use Systemd timers, be sure to remove the Cron job in `/etc/cron.d/borgmatic` first.
+  The role will also alert you when trying to use both timers.

 ## Example playbook with root as backup user and Cron timer